MaVILab-UFV/presenter-centric-dataset-SIBGRAPI-2023/README.md

     ```

 - ### 2 .
 Running the script
-    To obtain the images from the dataset, run the `dataset/collect_images.py` file.
-For the Complete Dataset, use '1' as the argument, '2' for the single person dataset, and '3' for the annotated single person dataset.
-You can find the annotations for the annotated single person dataset in the `dataset/annotations.json` file.
+    To get the images from the dataset, use the `dataset/collect_images.py` script.
+You'll need to give the file path as an argument.
+For instance, if you want images from the complete dataset, provide the path to the complete_dataset.txt file.
+The annotations for the annotated single-person dataset are available in `dataset/annotations.csv`.
+As mentioned in the paper, there are 754 images with three descriptors, 252 with two descriptors, and 104 with a single descriptor.
     ```bash
-    python collect_images.py 1
-    python collect_images.py 2
-    python collect_images.py 3
+    python collect_images.py path/to/txt/file
     ```

 ---